tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

   - [GET](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) - where the parameters are passed as part of the *query string* - like in the iTunes Search example above:
 - ***For our web service, we will be using GET and the query string***

+#6 - we need to **return** the data to the client application that is requesting it - and we need to do so in at least one standardized format  - here are the top three:
+  - plain, unstructured *text*
+  - XML
+  - JSON (this is currently the most common for web services, so this is what we'll use)

-#6 - we need to make sure our service is available to web browsers that are using `XMLHttpRequest` to download data - i.e. CORS needs to be turned ON:
+#7 - we need to make sure our service is available to web browsers that are using `XMLHttpRequest` to download data - i.e. CORS needs to be turned ON:
   - Easy! - we just need to be sure that we are sending the `access-control-allow-origin: *` header

 <hr>